-High nitrogen feedstocks include biosolids, digestate, and food waste.
-These feedstocks are often in abundant supply but are challenging to process with rudimentary processes like static piles or windrows due to their tendency to off-gas ammonia or remain in their anoxic state dominated by smelly anaerobic microbiology.
-This whitepaper outlines the steps necessary to get these challenging feedstocks into a BMP mix that can be maintained in aerobic conditions to minimize odor release and maximize decomposition rate.
+High nitrogen feedstocks include biosolids, digestate, and some food waste.
+These feedstocks are often in abundant supply but are challenging to process with rudimentary processes like static piles or windrows due to their tendency to off-gas ammonia or remain in their anoxic state dominated by odorous anaerobic microbiology.
+This whitepaper outlines the steps necessary to get these challenging feedstocks into a BMP mix that can be maintained in aerobic conditions to minimize odor generation and maximize rates of compost stabilization.

-If all are within BMP ranges, the subsequent composting process will have the greatest chance of proceeding under optimal process conditions.
-If one or more parameters falls outside the BMP range, the process will become inhibited due to anoxic/anaerobic conditions (poor gas exchange) or excess ammonia (low C/N) resulting in the generation of strong ammonia odor and dramatically slower bio-stabilization.
+When the mix KPI’s are all within BMP ranges, the subsequent composting process will have a chance of proceeding under optimal process conditions.
+If one or more parameters falls outside the BMP range, the process will become inhibited due to anoxic/anaerobic conditions (poor gas exchange) or high ammonia concentrations (due to low C/N) in the free air space resulting in dramatically slower stabilization and the generation of stronger odors

-The table below outlines the three mix parameters we think should be measured and logged regularly to provide assurance that a BMP mix is being made each and every batch of compost.
+The table below outlines the three initial mix KPI’s we think should be measured and logged regularly to provide assurance that a BMP mix is being made each and every batch of compost.

 |Key Process Variable||BMP Target||Method||Frequency|

-Ammonia inhibition is common place in biosolids composing despite being quite easy to control and prevent.
+Ammonia inhibition is commonplace in biosolids composting.
 Both pH and temperature act as forces driving ammonium (NH4+) into free ammonia gas (NH3).

 Uncontrolled, the process can be severely impacted by free ammonia gas, dissolved into the liquid of the biofilm of each compost particle, and the process can be inhibited by its own toxicity (ammonia gas is toxic).
-However, with good temperature control and woody bulking agent to offset the alkaline pH of biosolids, the majority of ammonium can be kept in ionized form (NH4+) where it is available to bacteria for cellular growth and oxidation of carbon compounds.
-Figure 2 displays the relationships between ammonium and ammonia as affected by pH and temperature.
-A process at 50°C and pH 8.3 can have <50% of its nitrogen in ammonia gas phase, whereas that same process at 80°C would have >85% of its nitrogen in ammonia gas, be highly odorous, and could be severely rate limited.
+However, with good temperature control, high air-change rates in the Pore Space, and a woody bulking agent to offset the alkaline pH of biosolids, the majority of the ammonium can be kept in ionized form (NH4+) where it is available to bacteria for cellular growth and oxidation of carbon compounds.

-High temperatures have been shown to inhibit the general (non-feedstock specific) composting in two ways.
-First, is the fact that bio-oxidative process has been shown to roughly increase by a factor of 2x up to around 65°C, and then drop off sharply at higher temperatures due to temperature inhibition.
+High temperatures have been shown to inhibit general (non-feedstock specific) composting in two ways.
+First, is the fact that bio-oxidative processes have been shown to roughly increase by a factor of 2x for every increase of 10°C up to around 65°C, and then drop off sharply at higher temperatures due to temperature inhibition.

-Second, is due to the inverse relationship between temperature and oxygen solubility in the liquid film layer.
+Second, is the inhibition caused by lower oxygen availability due to the inverse relationship between temperature and oxygen solubility in the liquid film layer.
 The explanation is as follows: each composting particle is covered in a thin water layer, or biofilm, as shown in Figure 1.
 The combination of oxygen concentration in the air space and the temperature in the biofilm determine the amount of oxygen that the biofilm can carry (this relationship is shown in Figure 3 published by the UK Environment Agency).
 The aerobic bacteria that do the composting reside in the biofilm.
 High dissolved oxygen levels (>3.5ppm) have been shown to provide rapid stabilization (conversion of bio-available solids to CO2) and low odor production.